uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 And we would do this for each movie that we want to keep in our database.
 This doesn't seem like the best solution though - why do we have to declare 3 separate variables just for each movie?
 Here, I've written each property of related movies close together in the code, but there isn't any structure actually tying them together in order to demonstrate they're related.

 This is where objects in JavaScript come in! **Objects** are values that store a collection of data in *key-value pairs*.
 The keys are also known as the **properties** of the object.
 In our case, we would have a "movie" object where the properties are the title, director, and rating.
 The values for each of these properties are the actual values of those properties for that particular movie we are trying to represent.
 In our example, the values for each of our properties would be "Interstellar", "Christopher Nolan", and 8.6, respectively.
-All key-value pairs are encased in curly braces `{}` to signify that they are inside the same object.
+Each key-value pair is separated using colons `:`, and all key-value pairs are encased in curly braces `{}` to signify that they are inside the same object.

 Here's how we would represent *Interstellar* as an object: